 Maybe there are some people who do not want to believe my story.

-I don’t want to be hurt by heartless responses like “show the evidence!” or “don’t make up a story!”
+I don’t want to be hurt by heartless responses like “show the evidence!” or “don’t make up such a story!”
 So I will never come back here again.

 Each person is free to believe or not.
 I cannot blame people who do not believe my experience.
 It has not been broadcast or well publicized by the mass media.